tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

 * Spark processes are spread through entire cluster.
 The driver of the whole thing is called Spark Context.
-It is within your main program, the main program is calles as a driver program or driver script.
+It is within your main program, the main program is called as a driver program or driver script.
 That's the actual code of your program/script that tells the Spark cluster what you want to do with your data.
-* Spark context will connect the different cluster managemers that will take care of allocating all the resources that your driver script needs across different applications.
+* Spark context will connect the different cluster managers that will take care of allocating all the resources that your driver script needs across different applications.
 In a case of EMR, it's going to be using Apache YARN.
   Because that's a component of Hadoop installed on a cluster.
 However you can